django-ses/django-ses/README.rst

 configuration set by setting ``AWS_SES_CONFIGURATION_SET``.
 Set the topic to what you created in 1.

-3. Add an https subscriber to the topic. (eg. https://www.yourdomain.com/ses/event-webhook/) Do not check "Enable raw message delivery".
+3. Add an https subscriber to the topic. (e.g., https://www.yourdomain.com/ses/event-webhook/) Do not check "Enable raw message delivery".